tpauldike/journey_through_C/7-struct_typedef/README.md

 	/*Just like we do...*/
 	int var;
 ```
-We initialized the variable `Maro` (i.e; we gave the 3 fields some values for name, code & no), and compiled it with the command `gcc 0-contact.c -o 0-contact` and ran the executable file (`./0-contact`) and our newly created contact was:
+We initialized the variable `Maro` (i.e; we gave the 3 fields - name, code & no - some values), and compiled it with the command `gcc 0-contact.c -o 0-contact` and ran the executable file (`./0-contact`) and our newly created contact was:
 ```
 Peter Obi
 +124 12341234